SiyiP/linked-blog-starter-md/STEP + FSC masterdoc.md

+family medicine clerkship -
+- we will be distributed across SC for this!
+- regional health network for other rotations like florence IM
+- family med with florence residency (new site some ppl go to)
+- ER in columbia
+- florence psychiatry
+there's expectation - we'll spend 2+ weeks outside of charleston!

 "student dashboard"???
 showing ur data in longitudinal views + granular views
 - why we want to have this provided for us